RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ### Publication of CA Information

 The Common Policy CP shall be publicly available on the FPKIPA website (see <http://www.idmanagement.gov/>).
 A redacted version of the CPS for the Federal Common Policy Root CAs will be publicly available from the FPKIMA website (See <http://www.idmanagement.gov/>).
-Other CAs operating under this policy shall make available a redacted CPS and annual PKI Compliance Audit Letter in their organization's public repository.
+Other CAs operating under this policy shall make available a redacted CPS and annual PKI Compliance Audit Letter in their organization’s public repository.

 ### Interoperability